 Tip: If you’re getting a fan collage together, get a hold of their Instagram or have the lucky guy/girl send you some of their favorite muddy shots in high quality.
 Use a question like “I want to see more of what OCR is like, can you send me some of your best race photos?” – they’ll never know!

 Get yo tickets today, sweet people

 Race tickets for basically ANY obstacle racing event!

 This is the one present any OCR addict will love, disregarding if it’s your small town local OCR event or one of the bigger race organizers.
 If you want to really spoil someone, maybe a season pass, a minor race series or a championship event.
-I’d recommend to especially support organizers who have pushed through in 2020, like Red Bull Conquer the Castle or Reborn OCR.
+I’d recommend to especially support organizers who have pushed through in 2020-2022, like Red Bull Conquer the Castle, Toughest, Spartan, Nordic Race, Strong Viking…